DDEONSIK/UniAD-DownScale/README.md

 - [2025/02/15]: This work has been accepted for publication in the Institute of Control, Robotics and Systems (ICROS), 2025.

+## Abstract

+Recently developed autonomous driving systems based on deep learning typically operate through modular architectures, where separate modules perform distinct individual tasks.
+While the UniAD framework proposed in the “Planning-oriented Autonomous Driving” paper addresses the limitations of modular approaches through a unified architecture, its complex transformer structure requires substantial computational resources to function.
+This paper proposes a lightweight version of UniAD to improve the accessibility of multimodal learning.
+We reduce the computational complexity by lowering the number of transformer layers and queries, the dimensions, and the BEV spatial resolution.
+Additionally, we optimize memory usage by limiting sampling queries and enabling page-locked memory settings.
+Experiments with two versions of the lightweight architecture show significant memory reductions: up to 79.92% in Stage 1 and 38.81% in Stage 2 compared with the original UniAD architecture (52.3 GB and 16.67 GB, respectively).
+Although the lightweight model suffers an overall performance degradation, we discover that progressive resolution expansion during training can enhance its feature extraction capability, particularly in the initial low-resolution learning phase.

+---

+## Keywords

+deep learning, autonomous driving, multimodal, lightweighting

 <div align="center">

 # Planning-oriented Autonomous Driving